 It is important to remember that Barcroft is a rather large neighborhood spanning the borders of Route 50, George Mason, Columbia Pike and Four Mile Run.
 As a result, your personal experience with aircraft noise may vary.

 For example, on May 10th at 10:16 pm another low flying helicopter flew right over our house, circled and then flew by again about 9 minutes later.
-I captured a screenshot of the flight path to demonstrate the area of Barcroft being impacted.
 It’s so loud, in fact, that our house vibrates.
 Dishes in cupboards shake, too.

 With that being said, those directly impacted by the flight path will experience a much worse disruption of their quality of life than those whom are not.
 For the same reason, car traffic (and its noise) may be perceived as worse problem along the borders of the neighborhood as well.